se-edu/se-book/specifyingRequirements/useCases/identifying/outcomes.md

-:trophy: Can use use cases to list functional requirements of a simple system :one:
+{{glyphicon_flag}} Can use use cases to list functional requirements of a simple system :one: